chrismeyer10/GetFast/README.md

 # GetFast

-Android app using MVVM architecture to monitor eBay Kleinanzeigen for new housing listings.
+Android app using MVVM architecture to monitor multiple housing listing providers (eBay Kleinanzeigen, ImmoScout, Immonet, Immowelt, Wohnungsboerse.net) for new housing listings.
+By default the search pulls results from all providers, but sources can be toggled in Settings.
 The app fetches listings from a configurable search URL, displays them in a list and triggers a local push notification for new entries.

 ## Build & Run